top of page

 Bodily perception as cognitive feedback

-I argue that consciousness is not formed through knowledge input alone, but also through embodied experience.
-Thus, I translate environmental issues into mechanisms that can be perceived through the body, triggered through action, and reinforced through systemic feedback.
+Consciousness is formed through embodied experience.
+I translate environmental issues into mechanisms that can be perceived through the body, triggered through action, and reinforced through systemic feedback.

 Branding Design